-The Architectural Studies minor is available to non-architecture majors interested in this field, but who are pursuing another major.
+The Architectural Studies minor is available to non-architecture majors interested in this field.
 A minimum of 18 semester hours are required for the minor.
 The courses are designed to provide an overview of architecture throughout history while focusing on architectural design with the intention to explore the process of design thinking.